uksins/uksins/README.md

 # ❔ What Is Veylib?

 * Here's An Explenation From Verlox:
-![This library aims to be the most versatile and lightweight library with the primary goal of aiding in the pursuit of simple application development with customizability.
-We try to make this library as lightweight as possible by keeping the amount of external dependencies low or by thinking outside of the box.]
+## ["This library aims to be the most versatile and lightweight library with the primary goal of aiding in the pursuit of simple application development with customizability.
+We try to make this library as lightweight as possible by keeping the amount of external dependencies low or by thinking outside of the box"]